Roller Hemming System

 • Wrinkle prevention analysis

-• Springback compensation studies
+• Springback compensation

 • Cycle time optimization

-• Robot accessibility and process validation
+• Robot accessibility studies

-As a result, more than 95% of the final robot trajectory can be established using predefined mechanical references during commissioning.
+As a result, more than 95% of the final robot trajectory can typically be achieved through validated engineering data before production startup.

-• Significantly reduced robot teaching time
+• Reduced robot teaching time

 • Faster commissioning and production launch

-• Reduced process tuning and adjustment efforts
+• Reduced process tuning

 • Improved process repeatability

-• Consistent hemming quality across production batches
+• Stable hemming quality throughout production

 • Reduced risk of Class-A surface defects

-Advanced Robotic Roller Hemming Technology
+Robotic Roller Hemming Systems

 • Robotic roller hemming cells

-• Multi-model production systems
+• Multi-model production

-• Controlled pre-hemming and final hemming operations
+• Pre-hemming and final hemming operations

 • High-precision robot path execution